ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/04-selecting-a-data-structure.md

 array is a time consuming operation, so a different data structure is needed.

 No data structure is inherently best for all tasks.
-Every data structure in this book has practical applications where they are the most suitable.
+Every data structure presented in this book has practical applications where they are the most suitable choice.